While most auto body shop customers we surveyed rated their shops high

 To find a shop that will provide top-quality repairs, check several points.

-Our Ratings Tables indicate how Washington area body shops were rated
+Our Ratings Tables indicate how Bay Area body shops were rated by their

-by their customers.
-We survey area consumers (primarily CHECKBOOK and Consumer
+customers.
+We survey area consumers (primarily CHECKBOOK and Consumer Reports

-Reports subscribers) and ask them to rate shops theyve used as inferior,
+subscribers) and ask them to rate shops theyve used as inferior, adequate,

 letting you know cost early, advice on service options and costs, and